lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 Built on the Spark SQL engine.

 The **best thing** about Structured Streaming is that it allows you to rapidly and quickly extract value out of streaming systems with virtually no code changes.
+You simply write a normal DataFrame (or SQL) computation and launch it on a stream.
+You do not need to maintain a separate streaming version of their batch code.

 - Micro-batch processing: 100 milliseconds latencies, **exactly-once** guarantees.
 - Continuous processing: 1 millisecond latencies, **at-least-once** guarantees. (since Spark 2.3)